 - When life is hard it doesn’t feel like God is good.

-Most Christians eagerly agree with truths one and three.
-However, many Christians (including me), struggle to fully embrace truth two.
-Backing-up this belief is an increase in the number of Christians who have turned their backs on God when life got hard or other Christians disappointed them.
+Most Christians readily agree with truths one and three.
+However, many Christians (including myself), struggle to fully embrace truth two.
+Backing up this belief is an increase in the number of Christians who have turned their backs on God when life got hard or when other Christians disappointed them.

-Some who walk away from Christianity are spiritual snowflakes.
-These are the people who see a rude comment on social media as a form of persecution.
-Deep down they tend to believe they are too special to suffer and when life gets a little bit tougher than they are comfortable with they melt under the heat of adversity, get mad at God and get out of the church.
-Spiritual snowflakes tend to carry their snow-flakiness into other areas of their lives especially into their relationships.
-These individuals are quick to take offense and get their feelings hurt.
-They tend to abandon relationships that challenge them in any way.
+Truth-be-told, some who walk away from Christianity are spiritual snowflakes.
+These are the folks who truly believe a rude comment on social media is a form of persecution.
+Deep down they tend to believe they are too special to suffer.
+When life gets just a little bit tougher than they are comfortable with they melt under the heat of adversity, get miffed at God and leave the church.
+Spiritual snowflakes tend to carry their snow-flakiness into other areas of their lives including relationships.
+They’re quick to take offense and get their feelings hurt.
+They readily abandon relationships that challenge them in any way.

-There are also individuals who turned their backs on God after experiencing situations that are legitimately horrific and difficult to explain in the context of God being good.
-These people have lost a child to a dreadful disease or had a loved-one murdered or lived through horrible abuse or a genocidal massacre.
-Those in this category all came up against a situation they couldn’t find a reasonable answer for and they simply determined they could not live the Christian life without that answer.
+There are individuals who turned their backs on God after experiencing legitimately horrific situations.
+They lost a child or had a loved-one murdered or lived through horrible abuse or a genocidal massacre.
+The folks in this category all came up against a situation they couldn’t find a reasonable answer for and they simply determined they could not live the Christian life without that answer.
 So, they turned away from God either in anger or unbelief.

-These two groups are vastly different in nearly every way and I definitely have more compassion for one group than the other.
+The two groups are vastly different in nearly every way and one group is far more worthy of compassion than the other.
 However, both groups share a common problem that has become endemic in Christianity.